 - Large selection of professional templates to help you get started with your design

-- Supports WP native widgets so you can use anything plugins available for WP in BB
+- Supports WordPress native widgets so you can use anything

 - More expensive than the other WordPress page builders